The Bankrate promise

 Who it’s best for

-These include banks that have online lending programs, peer-to-peer lending platforms, and financial service companies, many of which specialize in lending to small businesses or startups that could not receive funding from traditional banks.
-Alternative lenders, defined as lending organizations not licensed as banks or credit unions, approved 27.9 percent of loan applications in February.
+These include banks that have online lending programs, peer-to-peer lending platforms and financial service companies, many of which specialize in lending to small businesses or startups that could not receive funding from traditional banks.

 Online lender pros